KatieSylvester/city_cemetery_burials/README.md

 ## <a name="general-information"></a>General Information
 The city of Nashville provides a dataset of known burials in city cemeteries from 1846 through 1979.
 This dataset holds factual information, but it also offers a fascinating glimpse into historical trends in medicine, literacy, racial equality, and more.

-We were tasked with exploring data provided by The Nashville City Cemetery Association utilizing Excel to gain insights and then further the data story by creating a marketing piece.
+We were tasked with exploring data on the Nashville City Cemetery utilizing Excel to gain insights and then further the data story by creating a marketing piece.
 <br>